flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/OnboardCPP.rst

       include_directories(${catkin_INCLUDE_DIRS} ${PYTHON_INCLUDE_DIRS})

-* Give a suitable name (for example my_first_cpp_app) to your executable and link it with libraries.
+* Give a suitable name (for example my_first_cpp_app) to your executable file and link it with libraries.

   .. literalinclude:: include/CMakeLists.txt
      :language: cmake